upcycleworld/upcycleworld.github.io/_posts/2018-9-10-tetra-pak-planter.markdown

 * Start with the base and two adjacent sides.
 5. Tie on your t-shirt ropes.
 6. Enjoy your upcycled hanging planter!

+There you have it your very own tetra planter.
+Stay tuned next week to see what we will do with those left over tetra pak pieces.